jmburges/iOSPrework/README.md

     iOS](http://shop.oreilly.com/product/0636920020356.do "Graphics and
     Animation on iOS")

-XCode
+Xcode
 =====
-XCode is what you develop iOS apps in.
+Xcode is what you develop iOS apps in.
 A craftsman knows his/her tools.
 Make sure you know yours.
 This is mostly for reference.
 No learning objectives or app progression here, just some great tips!